 Lois serves as the Festival’s chief executive, responsible for managing staff, programs, operations, external relations, and resource development.
 An immigrant from Seoul, Korea, Lois grew up in Williamsville, New York.
 She holds a bachelor’s degree in English from the University of Michigan and a master’s degree and Ph.D. in English from the University of Texas at Austin, where her research focused on Shakespeare and early modern culture.
 In her early career, she taught high school English at a boarding school and pursued graduate coursework from the Bread Loaf School of English at Middlebury College.
 Prior to joining the Texas Book Festival, Lois served as the associate director of University Extension at UT Austin, where she managed student and academic affairs for college credit students.
 She also served on the board of the Austin Public Library Friends Foundation for six years, four of those as Vice President.
 Her husband, Phillip Reed, is a principal of Cotera + Reed Architects and they have two children: Sylvia (13) and Nate (10).
 She has been a member of her book club for almost 20 years and her favorite book genres are contemporary literary fiction and the 19th-century novel.

 Steph serves as the Festival’s literary director, responsible for developing and implementing year-round literary programming in Austin and other Texas cities, including the annual two-day Festival in Austin.
+Additionally, Steph works on programming for the Texas Teen Book Festival and co-curates Lit Crawl Austin.
 She has a master’s degree in English from California State University in Los Angeles, and bachelor’s degrees in English and Religious Studies from the University of Minnesota.
 Steph previously served as the programs and strategic communications director for the Council of Literary Magazines and Presses.
-In addition to being the TBF’s literary director, Steph is books reviewer for Marie Claire magazine, the co-curator for Lit Crawl Austin, she serves on the Literary Council for the Brooklyn Book Festival, and works with the National Book Foundation on the National Book Awards After Party and year-round outreach.
+In addition to being the TBF’s literary director, Steph is books reviewer for Marie Claire magazine, she serves on the Literary Council for the Brooklyn Book Festival, and works with the National Book Foundation on the National Book Awards After Party and year-round outreach.
 It’s fortunate, given her role at the TBF, Steph likes to read a little bit of everything.